 For editing purposes, MCINTOSHFORMS™ uses a collection of regular expressions (regexes) and particular grammatical forms that can isolate the structure of words (morphology), sentences (syntax), and orthography (hyphenation that forms compound words and punctuation that ensure coordination, combination, and parallelism).

-The Theory behind MCINTOSHFORMS™
+Theory and concept behind MCINTOSHFORMS™

 The theory also states that as a tool with a finite number of rules that allow us to generate (or deduce) all English sentences, a grammar would also generate only grammatically correct sentences (not ungrammatical sentences).